FACTBOX-Major mass shootings in the United States | Law-Order

 FACTBOX-Major mass shootings in the United States

-A gunman shot eight people dead and injured several others at a FedEx facility in Indianapolis before taking his own life, police said early on Friday.
+Three people were shot dead at an apartment complex in Austin, Texas, on Sunday.

-In the latest media briefing, officer Genae Cook said that including the gunman the total number of casualties was nine.
-Below is a list of major mass shootings in the United States in recent history:
+Below is a list of recent mass shootings in the United States.

+- AUSTIN, April 18, 2021 - A gunman opened fire at an apartment complex, killing two women and a man.
+Police are hunting for the suspect, a former detective for the Travis County Sheriff's Office.

 - TEXAS, April 8, 2021 - A gunman opened fire at the cabinet-making plant in Texas where he worked, killing one person and wounding six others before he was taken into custody.